pelusodan/pelusodan.github.io/_posts/2018-3-20-autonomous-car-arduino.md

 ## Simulation

 For the project, our team was not only required to model the vehicle in Solidworks (see above), but also to simulate the design using MATLAB.
-The team thought this extra step would be unecessary, but was proven wrong when our simualations led us to improve a design from this:
+The team thought this extra step would be unnecessary, but was proven wrong when our simulations led us to improve a design from this:

 ![before_matlab](\assets\img\sel_driving_car\MatlabSimulationResults.jpg)